nifex007/PizzaMart/README.md

 ### SET UP APP

-This assumes you have docker installed.
-Run the commands in your terminal where `Dockerfile` and `docker-compose.yml` can be found
+This assumes you have docker installed. <br>Run these commands below in your terminal in the directory where `Dockerfile` and `docker-compose.yml` can be found.

 `source .env`